 First, you should request a copy of the case file for expulsion from the hearing officer.
+You should receive this is at least 3 days before the hearing.
 This will have all the information that the school plans to use in the expulsion hearing.
 You can expect to see documents like: the office referral, witness statements, grades, and a log of all discipline infractions that your student has had in the last year.
 Sometimes there are even written reports about your student from their teachers.
 If any witness statements are written by other students the school will redact or black out the names of the other students before they provide them to you.
+If there is video footage of the incident that is leading to the expulsion you have the right to view that at least 3 days before the hearing.
+The school district may make you come to the district office or other location to view video footage.